hasura/react-check-auth/README.md

 ## Motivation

-In a typical app UI, depending on whether the user logs in, components in the application display different infomration.
+In a typical app UI, depending on whether the user logs in, components in the application display different information.

 For example, a "welcome user" label or a "login button" on a header.
 Or using this information with routing, `/home` should redirect to `/login` if the user is not logged in, and `/login` should redirect to `/home` if the user is logged in.